 - Even if you’re holding a small event, contact local businesses to see if they’d be interested.

 - Social media is a fast and free way of promoting things.
 If your company has a social media expert, ask for their assistance in getting the best coverage.

 - It’s important to provide refreshments for your delegates throughout the conference.
 Always ensure there is water, tea and coffee available throughout.

 - A lunchtime buffet is always nice.
 Speak to your selected venue to see what they can provide.

 - Some venues also have break out rooms for delegates to stretch their legs and relax during breaks.

 - Think about any extra details that you might want.
 Discuss with your team to see if you’ve missed anything out.

 - Consider having a pack for delegates to take home.
 This could include information about the cause and maybe a few treats.

 - After the conference, ask delegates to give some feedback about the event.
 Find out what they liked and what you could do differently next time.

-If you’re looking for flexible event space or hall hire in Milton Keynes, look no further than Kents Hill Park.
+If you’re looking for flexible event space in Milton Keynes, look no further than Kents Hill Park.
 We have excellent transport links to the rest of the country, to make it easy for your delegates to attend training, conferences and meetings.
 Our purpose-built facility is one of the largest dedicated training and conference centres in the UK.
 For more information, please don’t hesitate to get in touch with our friendly team.